The caterpillar-like larvae of two species of sawfly can in gardens, occasionally cause defoliation of pine (Pinus) trees.

 The RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.

 - If numbers of larvae are too high for hand picking, control may be achieved by spraying with pesticides.
-Spraying at dusk is likely to give the best results
+Spraying at dusk is likely to be more effective.
+Little can be done to deal with beetles on tall trees as treatment is only likely to be successful if the entire plant is sprayed

 - More persistent contact-action insecticides include the synthetic pyrethroids lambda-cyhalothrin (e.g. Westland Resolva Bug Killer), deltamethrin (e.g. Provanto Ultimate Fruit & Vegetable Bug Killer, Provanto Sprayday Greenfly Killer) and cypermethrin (e.g. Py Bug Killer)